ChaseM234/game1/README.md

-For CHase O. FOr Game
+For Chase O. For Game